Corporate Governance

 Board of Directors Meeting

-The Board of Directors meeting, which comprises eight members, including four outside members, makes decisions on top-priority management issues and monitors the execution of business.
-Furthermore, the Board of Directors periodically receives reports from division CEOs on the status of the execution of business by the sales divisions, which it monitors.
+The Board of Directors meeting, which comprises nine members, including four outside members, makes decisions on top-priority management issues and monitors the execution of business.
 The company has submitted notification that three of the four outside members of the board satisfy the criteria for independence as specified by Japanese stock exchanges.
 Moreover, the independence of the Board of Directors meeting is enhanced by having a non-executive director serve as chairman.
 Members of the board are appointed for a one-year term, and the Board of Directors meeting in principle meets once a month.

 Topic Main resolutions and reports